View Print Version

 Prior to peak young nymphs second generation (1500 PDD)

 If only one particle film (Surround WP or Celite 610 at 50 lb/acre) was applied after bloom, a second (final) application at 1500 PDD will repel the remaining summerform adults, preventing further egg lay.
 No more than two particle film applications should be made after bloom, as this can increase the risk of mite outbreaks.
-If only one application of spirotetramat (Ultor or Movento) has been made and it has been 14 or more days, a second application at this timing targets young nymphs after they hatch.
-If pressure is high in the summer additional sprays with more toxic materials are warranted (see treatment thresholds), the most effective time to make insecticide applications is as young nymphs are increasing toward peak and prior to hardshells (1400–1750).
-Use products that kill young nymphs, such as diflubenzuron (Dimilin 2L), Cinnerate, or azadirachtin (Aza-Direct or Neemix).
+If only one application of spirotetramat (Ultor or Movento) has been made and it has been 14 or more days, a second application at this timing targets young nymphs.
+If pressure is high in the summer, additional sprays with more toxic materials are warranted (see Tables 1 to 3), the most effective time to make insecticide applications is as young nymphs are increasing toward peak and prior to hardshells (1400–1750 PDD).
+Use products that kill young nymphs, such as diflubenzuron (Dimilin 2L), cinnamon oil (Cinnerate), or azadirachtin (Aza-Direct or Neemix 4.5).
 Do not use azadirachtin products on Comice pears.

 Postbloom organic applications

-For organic sprays, scout and begin spraying organic insecticides weekly once young nymphs become present, and continue until just past young nymph peak, 1100–1800 PDD (2nd generation) and 2800–3500 PDD (3rd generation).
+For organic sprays, scout and begin spraying organic insecticides weekly once young nymphs become present, and continue until just past young nymph peak, 1100–1800 PDD (second generation) and 2800–3500 PDD (third generation).
 Consider pear psylla and natural enemy thresholds to determine the necessity for sprays at this timing.
-Products to use include summer oil, Cinnerate, or neem (Aza-Direct, Neemix, or Rango) (Nottingham and Sater, 2021b).
-Do not use azadirachtin products on Comice.
+Products to use include summer oil, Cinnerate, or neem (Aza-Direct, Neemix, or Rango) (Nottingham and Sater 2021b).
+Do not use azadirachtin products on Comice pears.
 If pear psylla numbers are high, these products can be mixed to improve efficacy, but extra care should be taken to avoid marking or phytotoxicity.

 Selective Codling Moth and Mite Management